Skip to Main Content

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-Contact Pfennig Lane Animal Hospital in Pflugerville for more information about oncological veterinary care, and to book an appointment, if your dogs has been diagnosed with mouth cancer.
+Contact Pfennig Lane Animal Hospital in Pflugerville for more information about oncological veterinary care.

 New Patients Welcome